shardullavekar/android-sdk/ReadMe.md

         //Validation is successful.
 Proceed
 ```

 Once `Order` is validated.
-Add the following snippet to create an order with Instamojo.
+Add the following code snippet to create an order with Instamojo.
 ``` Java
 // Good time to show progress dialog to user
 Request request = new Request(order, new OrderRequestCallBack() {